 Their property is a semi-detached, badly dilapidated timber-clad house located in a conservation area in Godmanchester.
 It was recently purchased and our clients wanted to turn this run-down property into their home.
-They were determined to keep as many original features as possible.
+They were determined to keep the original timber windows and cladding.

-Despite the wooden window frames being rotten to a point where one of the windows needed support to not fall out, our clients wanted to see if they could still be saved.
-They also wanted to have double glazing installed.
+Despite the wooden window frames being rotten to a point where one of the windows needed support to not fall out, our clients wanted to see if they could still be restored.

 As original casement windows were single-glazed and not energy efficient, they also wanted to retrofit vacuum double-glazing to the existing wooden casements.

 Retrofitting is cost-effective method to get all the benefits of double glazing such as reducing outside noise pollution, and reducing heating bills but without full window replacement.

 This method in combination with Pilkington Spacia vacuum glazing and draught-proofing offers a lower carbon footprint than new double-glazed replacement windows.
 Vacuum-insulated glazing choice is also more environmentally friendly because of its thermal efficiency.
 It is thinner and lighter than triple glazing but has same similar thermal properties.